 It is very important that every student maintain an up-to-date address and telephone number record in the school office.
-Parents must change this information via the Parent Portal immediately.
+Parents must update this information via the Parent Portal immediately upon any changes.

 CURRICULUM - K-8

 LANGUAGE ARTS PROGRAM